keithbuhler/dissertation-story/Dissertation Story.md

 Part of the alien anthropologist's examination would be to examine the body, brain, and hands of human beings.
 One of the first things we can imagine they would notice is that  humans live in cultures and societies.
 They are not merely "social animals" like apes; they are language-users, communicating in signs and symbols.
 Their language is an extremely complex, open-ended system which is both recursive (able to nest propositions within propositions) and productive (able to create sentences by potentially limitless combinations of words).
 In virtue of language and their opposable thumbs, they are creative; they don't just live on the ground or under ground, but build houses and shelters, sometimes in new places, such as caves, trees, hills, mountains, etc. Also, they are self-reflective.
 They establish social relations upon biological grounds (some children growing up with natural parents) and upon normative grounds (some orphans growing up in orphanages created by philanthropists).

-What is the point of these reflections?
-I wish to point out just how much we can know about our form of life by appealing to the "objective" or third-person point of view of scientific exploration, data gathering, inductive generalization.
-Before we examine the ethical significance of these facts, we must explore the peculiar differentiam of our species: practical rationality.
+Even before introducing the "human" point of view, we can describe "the human" form of life in some detail.
+My hope is that these generics are plausibly knowable from an "objective" or third-person point of view of scientific exploration, data gathering, inductive generalization.
+They seem to have at least *potential* ethical significance; even so, the most ethically significant fact about us is the peculiar differentiam of our species: practical rationality.

 ### Peculiarities